Jokiller230/puzzlevision/README.md

 </div>
 <br>

-## 🚧 State of development
-All the basic functionality of v2 should be working correctly, including:
+## 💡 How does this work?
+At its core, version 2 of my NixOS flake was aimed at improving the following regions of my previous setup:

-- The custom lib implementation at self.lib, recursively built from the contents of the `lib` directory.
+- Implementing my own custom library at self.lib, recursively built from the contents of the `lib` directory.
 - Loading of systems from the `systems` directory, using easy-hosts.
-  - A basic workstation archetype for desktop systems.
+  - Archetypes for various systems, as seen in [Jake Hamilton's](https://github.com/jakehamilton) flake.
-- Creating users in your systems through ${self.namespace}.users, automatically maps home-manager configurations from the `homes` directory to their corresponding users.
+- Creating users in my systems through a unified NixOS module, with automated home-manager setups derived from the `homes` directory.

-Since I am actively using this configuration on my main workstation, things are evolving quickly, leftover issues are actively being resolved and the list of modules is ever-growing.
+Since I am actively using this configuration on my main workstation and Server, things have mostly stabilized, leftover issues are sparse and the list of modules is nearing completion (for my purposes that is).
-Nonetheless, one should still consider this implementation experimental.

-My next goal is to setup an attic binary cache, with a build/release workflow that runs in regular intervals.
-(similar to isabelroses's workflow setup)
+As such, I personally consider this flake production ready.

 ## 🚀 Deployment
 To deploy a system run the following command in your terminal of choice.